zgompert/ChumashWGSmapping/README.md

 perl BwaMemFork.pl ./*R1.fastq.gz
 ```

-This runs the following, which includes pipping the results on to `samtools` (version 1.16) to compress, sort and index the alignments.
+This runs the following, which includes piping the results on to `samtools` (version 1.16) to compress, sort and index the alignments.

 ```perl
 #!/usr/bin/perl